 Is Vincennes a credible alternative to the 12th arrondissement of Paris for a family?

-Which Vincennes neighborhoods are most sought-after in 2026?
+Which Vincennes neighbourhoods are most sought-after in 2026?

-The town center around the town hall and market, the southern neighborhood near the RER A, and the Chateau-Daumesnil area between the castle and the metro are the three most in-demand micro-neighborhoods.
-The town center has the highest prices (8,500-10,000 euros per sqm), while the northern neighborhood remains more affordable (7,500-8,500 euros per sqm).
+The town centre around the town hall and market, the southern neighbourhood near the RER A, and the Chateau-Daumesnil area between the castle and the metro are the three most in-demand micro-neighbourhoods.
+The town centre has the highest prices (8,500-10,000 euros per sqm), while the northern neighbourhood remains more affordable (7,500-8,500 euros per sqm).

 Does an apartment with a terrace in Vincennes resell well?